 The satisfaction of planning an international trip and completing the trip cannot be overstated.

-It is much easier to maneuver in a strange city during the day, so make you plane reservation accordingly.
+It is much easier to maneuver in a strange city during the day, so make your reservations accordingly.
 This gives you a chance to arrive at your hotel earlier and settle in.

 If this is your first solo trip volunteering for some type of charity work is a great idea, as it places you with a group of like-minded people who are trustworthy and ones with whom you can share experiences.
 You can also stay in a hostel, which is cheaper, but you will have to share the bathroom.

-Many seasoned travelers do not use a travel agent, as they have learned the best way to reserve the type of accommodations that suit their budget, the best ways to handle transportation, and they are not interesting in taking a planned tour.
+Many seasoned travelers do not use a travel agent, as they have learned the best way to reserve the type of accommodations that suit their budget.
+The best way to handle transportation can be carefully planned well in advance, especially if you are not interested in taking a planned tour.
 If you have not done much traveling, then a travel agent can be a good idea, as they are very knowledgeable about foreign countries.